-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Will Wyse, a student assistant in the International Guitar Research Archives.
 Will is a graduate student majoring in Guitar Performance.

 Peggy Gilbert was a jazz saxophonist who, beginning in the 1930’s, formed several all-female bands, and through her work represented women in the world of jazz performance.
 Originally from Sioux City, Iowa, Gilbert was an active member of the Los Angeles Musicians Union, local 47, remaining a trustee after retiring from her performing career.
 She formed her most successful group, the Dixie Belles, at the age of 69.
 The Dixie Belles toured throughout the U.S from 1974-1996, playing at several Jazz festivals, and for many community events within Los Angeles.

 Peggy Gilbert’s efforts have been formally recognized by groups such as the International Institute for the Study of Women in Music, the Los Angeles Department of Aging, the Los Angeles Musicians Union, and the Pioneer Women Musicians of Los Angeles.
 In addition to performing, Gilbert tried her hand as an actor, appearing in two episodes of The Golden Girls.